KitKat2002/JavaScript-Projects/README.md

 # JavaScript-Projects
 Hi!
-This respository will contain assignments/projects for The Tech Academy.
+This respository will contain JavaScript assignments/projects for The Tech Academy.